Javascript is required Keep-to-let: renting out your old property - ABN AMRO

-Keep to let: renting out your old property
+Keep-to-let: renting out your old property

 Home & Mortgage

-Government and municipality rules: the Vacant Property Act
+Vacant Property Act

 If you want to keep a property and rent it out temporarily while it’s up for sale, you need a permit from your municipality under the Vacant Property Act (Leegstandswet).
 The permit is valid for a maximum of five years and you can’t renew it.

-Is renting out for you?
+Is it still worth renting out property?

-However, the amount you make in rent could leave much to be desired if your property ends up vacant (even temporarily), a tenant decides to stop paying or your mortgage rate increases.
 Maintenance costs can also stack up faster than rental income if you adjust for inflation.
-And if the property’s value doesn’t increase, the net rental income could decrease in the future.
-Read more about investing in property in our article ‘Investing in residential real estate in 2024: stricter rules’.
+And if your property’s value doesn’t increase, your net rental income could decrease in the future.

 Seeking your lender’s permission for keep-to-let

 If you have a mortgage on a home that you want to rent out, you’ll often need to ask for your mortgage provider’s permission first.
 There is often a restriction on renting out in your mortgage terms.
-Sometimes you are allowed to rent out, but the terms of your mortgage will change, such as through a higher mortgage rate or a reduced borrowing amount.
-You can read more about this on our website on the ‘Mortgage for rental property’ page.
-A number of banks don’t actually offer a keep-to-let mortgage.
-But if you have paid for the property entirely using your own funds, this naturally doesn’t affect you.

 Changes to your home insurance

 As well as seeking your mortgage provider’s permission, you also need to check the terms of your home insurance.
-Renting out means a higher risk for the insurer, so the coverage for building and contents insurance and/or liability insurance could change or be cancelled entirely.
+Renting out means a higher risk for the insurer, so the cover for building and contents insurance and/or liability insurance could change or be cancelled entirely.
 Of course, this is something you want to avoid.

 Vacant value ratio

-When it comes to your tax return, if your tenant is entitled to rent protection (because they have a permanent tenancy agreement, for example), you can enter the value of the rented property in box 3 as lower than the WOZ value (what the property is worth according to your local municipality).
+If your tenant is entitled to rent protection (because they have a permanent tenancy agreement, for example), you can enter the value of the rented property in box 3 as lower than the WOZ value (what the property is worth according to your local municipality).
 The reason for this is that a rented property is worth less than a non-rented property.
-The discount on the WOZ value can be up to 27% (in 2023), but this depends on the ratio of the WOZ value to the rental income, known as the vacant value ratio.
-The vacant value ratio allows you to pay less tax in box 3 of your tax return.
-You can check the vacant value ratio of your property on the Dutch Tax and Customs Administration website (in Dutch).

 Tags